stormpath/express-stormpath/docs/registration.rst

 - ``res``: The Express response object.
 This can be used to modify the HTTP response directly.
-- ``next``: The callback to call when you either want to return an error, or want to registration to continue processing.
+- ``next``: The callback to call when you either want to return an error, or want the registration to continue processing.
 I.e. if you call this callback with an error then the form will stop on that.
 But if you call it without any arguments, then the form will just continue processing like normally.